kilian-gebhardt/disco-dop/docs/cli/eval.rst

 --ted            Enable tree-edit distance evaluation.
                  NB: it is not clear whether this score is applicable to discontinuous trees.
+--secedges=x     Print additional statistics on secondary edges.
+                 'no'=default: do not print additional statistics
+                 'all': consider all secondary edges
---headrules=x    Specify file with heuristic rules for head assignment of
-                 constituents that do not already have a child marked as head.
+                 'gold': only consider secondary edges between nodes that also occur in the gold tree --headrules=x    Specify file with heuristic rules for head assignment of constituents that do not already have a child marked as head.
                  This enables dependency evaluation.
 NB: this evaluation is